oilcrest/ohwr-array-interface-labview/README.txt

  - make save file dialog for output file and save pdf in same location
  - implement switch card syntax and control

-#TORESOLVE
- - naming the .bat file differently from test.bat results in error

 #DONE
  - add info to data file
+ - naming the .bat file differently from test.bat results in error